The Antelope Valley Times

 “The suspect had left the location prior to the deputies’ arrival.
 Through the course of the investigation, deputies found and responded to the suspect’s residence,” Gruppie stated.

-After Tyler was arrested, detectives from the Lancaster Operation Safe Streets gang unit served a search warrant at his residence, according to Gruppie.
+After the suspect was arrested, detectives from the Lancaster Operation Safe Streets gang unit served a search warrant at his residence, according to Gruppie.

 “A significant number of firearms and weapons were recovered from the suspect’s residence,” Gruppie stated.
 “Two of the firearms recovered from the suspect’s residence were determined to be stolen.”